-Regulatory decisions: relate to the adoption Operational decisions: relate to the Rulings : relate to the determination of of, or revision to, CDM rules and requirements functioning of the regulatory body of the EB whether the actions of PPs, applicant entities to be followed by stakeholders.
-Regulatory and its support structure (panels, working (AEs) and DOEs are in compliance with CDM decisions are reflected in the adoption of, or groups and secretariat) and include decisions rules and requirements. revisions to standards, procedures, guidelines on finance; administration; programmes of rues and requirements. and clarifications; work; internal operating procedures; and the establishment of supporting bodies.
+Regulatory decisions: relate to the adoption Operational decisions: relate to the of, or revision to, CDM rules and requirements functioning of the regulatory body of the EB to be followed by stakeholders.
+Regulatory decisions are reflected in the adoption of, or groups and secretariat) and include decisions revisions to standards, procedures, guidelines on finance; administration; programmes of and clarifications;

+and its support structure (panels, working work; internal operating procedures; and the establishment of supporting bodies.